rubocop/ruby-style-guide/README.md

   Can omit parentheses for

-  * Methods that have "keyword" status in Ruby, but not declarative:
+  * Methods that have "keyword" status in Ruby, but are not declarative:

     ```Ruby
     # good